top of page

 • Williams v.
 City of Richmond, et al., 3:22-cv-762.
 Lead counsel, April 2023.
 United States District Court for the Eastern District of Virginia. $3.1 million recovered in less than four months of litigation.
 According to Virginia Lawyers, this settlement was the fifteenth highest settlement in Virginia for the year 2023.

-• [Undisclosed], January 2024.
-United States District Court for the Eastern District of Virginia, vacated conviction (Use of Firearm in Commission of Crime Resulting in Murder) and immediate release. â€‹â€‹
+• January 2024.
+United States District Court for the Eastern District of Virginia, vacated murder-related conviction and immediate release.

 *Lawyer advertising material.
 Results vary based on the facts and circumstances of each case.